lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 # Using the Asynchronous API

 In the Key Concepts section we learned the difference between the synchronous and asynchronous API.
 Here we will see the changes necessary for asynchronous applied.
 Below are code walkthroughs of the changes made to code from Tutorial Step 3 focusing primarily on the changes made rather than the entire code when possible.

-1. Open up an Xterm window or use an existing window to get to a command shell prompt.
+1. Open up a terminal window or use an existing terminal to get to a command shell prompt.

 2. Change to the directory containing Tutorial Step 4: